 Another popular attraction along Jeddah’s Corniche waterfront is Atallah Happy Land Park.
-The park boasts one of the highest number of amusements in the whole of Saudi Arabia, with over 100 rides located inside and out.
+The park boasts one of the highest numbers of amusements in the whole of Saudi Arabia, with over 100 rides located inside and out.
 As well as the usual amusement park staples, there’s an ice rink, bowling alley, and even a climbing wall if you’re feeling active.
-Inside the park there are also plenty of food and drink options as well gift shops.
-The park is open daily until 2am and is located near Sail Island Resort.
+Inside the park, there are also plenty of food and drink options as well as gift shops.
+The park is open daily until 2 am and is located near Sail Island Resort.

 Atallah Happy Land Park, Corniche Road, Jeddah